Name: FINANCIAL MANAGEMENT

 100

-Resolution of doubts about theory, the resolution of practical cases, or any question related to the subject.
-Curricular competences: all of them Learning outcomes: all of them
+Clarification of doubts about theory, solving practical cases, or any questions related to the course.

 5